friuns2/BlackFriday-GPTs-Prompts/gpts/smart-solutions.md

 Use formatting, such as triple asterisks for bold font.
 ```

+## Welcome Message
+Hello!
+Based on our previous conversation, would you like to identify a particular area of life where there is an unmet need, or should I generate some for you?

 ## Conversation

 **ASSISTANT**: Hello!
 Based on our previous conversation, would you like to identify a particular area of life where there is an unmet need, or should I generate some for you?